daanzu/kaldi-active-grammar/README.md

 [![Donate](https://img.shields.io/badge/donate-PayPal-green.svg)](https://paypal.me/daanzu)
 [![Donate](https://img.shields.io/badge/preferred-GitHub-black.svg)](https://github.com/sponsors/daanzu)
 [**GitHub** is matching (only) my **GitHub Sponsors** donations.]

-> Python package developed to enable context-based command & control of computer applications, as in the [Dragonfly](https://github.com/dictation-toolbox/dragonfly) speech recognition framework, using the [Kaldi](https://github.com/kaldi-asr/kaldi) automatic speech recognition engine.

 Normally, Kaldi decoding graphs are **monolithic**, require **expensive up-front off-line** compilation, and are **static during decoding**.
 Kaldi's new grammar framework allows **multiple independent** grammars with nonterminals, to be compiled separately and **stitched together dynamically** at decode-time, but all the grammars are **always active** and capable of being recognized.